willzywiec/dissertation/README.md

 # Dissertation

-These scripts build a coupled Bayesian network and neural network metamodel, which models fissionable material operations in a nuclear facility and estimates process criticality accident risk. 🤯
+These scripts build a coupled Bayesian network and neural network metamodel, which models fissile material operations in a nuclear facility and estimates process criticality accident risk. 🤯

-MCNP input decks are built with **generate.R** and **build.R** and run with **volley.py** (and **single.py**), which are configured to run on Linux and LSF/Slurm.
+MCNP input decks are built with **generate.R** and **build.R** and run with **volley.py** and **single.py**, which are configured to run on Linux and LSF/Slurm.
 I'm planning on uploading a compiled **output.csv** file at some point, which would allow users to skip this step.

 **dist.R** also needs to be run for the distribution fit called in **source.Rmd** (e.g., 'gamma').
 Once that's done, everything can be run from **source.Rmd**.